luminus-framework/luminus/resources/md/guestbook.md

 ### The Source Directory

 All our code lives under the `src` folder.
-Since our application is called guestbook, this is the root namespace for project.
+Since our application is called guestbook, this is the root namespace for the project.
 Let's take a look at all the namespaces that have been created for us.

 #### guestbook